 IxC Social Accounting Matrix >

-Then scroll to line 180 - Capital - Borrowing or Saving.
-You can divide the amount shown for each Household Income group by the total for that Household Income groups column to get an effective savings rate for each group.
+Then scroll to row 24 - Capital.
+You can divide the amount shown for each Household Income group column by the total for that Household Income group column to get an effective savings rate for each group.
 Note you will usually only see savings at higher earning levels.

 To model the impact of a change in a specific program like Supplemental Nutrition Assistance Program (SNAP) benefits, there are two routes.
 The first option is to run increased spending through the main affected Industry; in this case 406 - Retail - Food and beverage stores.
 This assumes that this money will only stimulate the economy in terms of food purchases.
 However, you could also assume that the assistance allows families to have more money across various spending categories now that their food costs are being covered.
 In this case use a Household Income Event and analyze increases to only the income levels that will receive the benefit.
 Note that this method will still include spending on food.